TecksFI/zigbee/_zigbee/Zemismart_AM43.md

 link3:
 ---

-Comes under diffent brands such as Zemismart, MoesHouse and Livolo
+Comes under diffent brands such as Zemismart, MoesHouse and Livolo.
+Reset by turning on then hold "set" and "down" buttons.